 In addition to being charged with falsyfing data, Cuomo is also guilty of inept mismanagement of the pandemic from the start.
 Now, to extend him some small credit, the East Coast was rocked the hardest by the pandemic and New York happens to have one of the highest population concentrations.
 For this reason, Covid figures will be disproportionate when compared to less population dense states like Texas or Arizona.
 It’s convenient for those on the right to forget that the East Coast was a unique situation having been hit earlier and being heavily populated making governing decisions bound to result in failure.

 Given the above, the approval by Andrew Cuomo to place Covid positive patients in nursing homes is an asinine decision beyond belief.
 Could one think of a worse place to put these patients except in enclosed spaces with the most vulnerable and physically weak in our society who also happen to be the most susceptible to death by the virus?

 If we lived in a normal society, which we are far from, this would be enough to unseat Cuomo there and then.
 At least, that’s what should have happened.
 The sad truth, which one half of the country won’t ever admit, is that Donald Trump had no influence on this decision by Cuomo, meaning these deaths fall clearly in the governor’s lap (among other things apparently falling there).

 The problem here is that Cuomo’s mismanagement of the crisis is old news for anyone who doesn’t pay attention to mainstream media outlets.
-Only conservative and right leaning news sources have been reporting very consistently on the nursing home issue in New York going all the way back to early April.
+Only conservative and independent news sources have been reporting very consistently on the nursing home issue in New York going all the way back to early April.
 If you disagree, read on to see how the mainstream journalism community as a whole went out of their way to praise Cuomo for his handling of the crisis.